Chapter 13 Bankruptcy: Your Lifeline to Stop Foreclosure and Save Your Home

 To qualify for Chapter 13, you must meet specific criteria:

-• Income threshold: Your regular income must be sufficient to cover your living expenses and proposed repayment plan.
+• Income: Regular income sufficient to meet basic living expenses and the proposed repayment plan.

-• Tax filings: You’re required to have filed tax returns for the past four years.
+• Tax Filings: Tax returns for the past four years must be current.

 Long-Term Financial Implications

-• Bankruptcy record: The filing stays on your credit report for 7 years, affecting future loan applications.
+• Credit Impact: Chapter 13 remains on your credit report for 7 years, affecting future loan applications.

-• Restricted borrowing: You’ll need court approval to take on new debt during your repayment period.
+• Restricted Borrowing: Court approval is required for taking on new debt during the repayment period.

 Steps to File Chapter 13 to Stop Foreclosure